Quick Pickled Radish Recipe – How to Pickle Radishes

 About this pickled radish recipe

-I pickled these radishes exactly the same way as I pickle red onions.
-I sliced them paper-thin on a mandoline, but you could also do them a little thicker.
-I alternate when I do pickled red onions between thicker and thin, and you could with these too.
-You could also cut them in tiny little matchstick pieces.
-Although I never do it this way, you could also likely pickle radish halves.
+An alternative is to cut them in tiny little matchstick pieces.
+I imagine you could also pickle radish halves.
 Just keep in mind, the larger the pieces are, the longer it will take for the pickling solution to flavor all the way through the whole vegetable.

 Pickled radishes will keep fresh in your fridge for a couple of weeks!
-I love to throw them on salads, avocado toast, pulled pork, or any tex-mex dish.
-I also adore putting a few pickled vegetables on a charcuterie or cheese board.
-I want to try this recipe for pickled cauliflower with carrots and bell peppers.
+I love to throw them on salads, avocado toast, pulled pork, or any Tex-Mex dish.
+Try putting a few pickled vegetables on a charcuterie or cheese board.

 Make these your own!